 Addressing online sexual exploitation should be a priority.

-On Saturday, Facebook CEO, Mark Zuckerburg issued a call “to update [the] rules [of the Internet] to define clear responsibilities for people, companies and governments going forward.”
-This is not the first time Zuckerburg has suggested that regulation of the Internet is necessary.
+On Saturday, Facebook CEO, Mark Zuckerberg issued a call “to update [the] rules [of the Internet] to define clear responsibilities for people, companies, and governments going forward.”
+This is not the first time Zuckerberg has suggested that regulation of the Internet is necessary.
 We completely agree with him.

-Zuckerburg states that there is a need for new global regulation in four key areas: harmful content, election integrity, privacy and data portability.
+Zuckerberg states that there is a need for new global regulation in four key areas: harmful content, election integrity, privacy, and data portability.
 I would add one more key area to this list: online sexual exploitation.

 “I believe we need a more active role for governments and regulators.
 By updating the rules for the Internet, we can preserve what’s best about it — the freedom for people to express themselves and for entrepreneurs to build new things — while also protecting society from broader harms.”

 We agree with Zuckerberg - there is a responsibility by Facebook and governments to come together and “define clear responsibilities for people, companies, and governments going forward.”
 Technology companies, together with government, survivors, and experts must come together to develop a practical solution to the problem of online sexual exploitation.
 The responsibility to address online sexual exploitation cannot and should not fall solely on tech companies.
 A common global framework - as opposed to 193 different regulations and standards - as Zuckerberg puts forward, will ensure not only “that everyone gets the same protections”, but that any solution is effective worldwide.
 That is why we at Equality Now believe in the importance of an international framework and standards addressing online sexual exploitation, perhaps in the form of a Global Compact, signed on to by both governments and tech companies.